-(4) Dividends for 2014, which are calculated based on Taiwan IFRSs, were approved by the board of directors in February 2015 and are expected to be declared at our annual general stockholders' meeting scheduled on June 26, 2015.
-The accumulated legal reserve that we had set aside in the past years, including the appropriation of the 2014 earnings, has amounted to the aggregate par value of our outstanding share capital.
-Therefore, according to the relevant regulations, we are not required to appropriate profits as legal reserve in the following years.
-The appropriation for legal reserve accounted for 1.76% of our 2014 net income attributable to stockholders of the parent.
-Our payout ratio was 97.56% in 2014 after the adjustment of unappropriated earnings, the appropriation of legal reserve, and the reversal of special reserve.
+- (2) In addition to the cash dividends from unappropriated earnings disclosed in the table above, we also made cash distributions from additional paid-in capital of NT\$0.72 per share, which amounted to an aggregate of NT\$5.6 billion. - (3) In addition to the cash dividends from unappropriated earnings disclosed in the table above, we also made cash distributions from additional paid-in capital of NT\$2.14 per share, which amounted to an aggregate of NT\$16.6 billion.
+See "Item 5.
+Operating and Financial Review and Prospects-Overview-Effect of adopting Taiwan IFRSs on our dividends and employee bonuses." - (4) Dividends for 2015, which are calculated based on Taiwan IFRSs, were approved by the board of directors in March 2016 and are expected to be declared at our annual general stockholders' meeting scheduled on June 24, 2016.
+The accumulated legal reserve that we had set aside in the past years has amounted to the aggregate par value of our outstanding share capital.
+Therefore, according to the relevant regulations, we are not required to appropriate profits as legal reserve starting from 2015.
+Our payout ratio was 99.41% in 2015 after the adjustment of unappropriated earnings and the reversal of special reserve.